cguecia/mini_lake_iceberg/README.md

 ```

 ## Analytical SQL query results
-Do to the sample JSON being only 1 days worth of events 2023-01-01, queries looking back a week from CURRENT_TIMESTAMP
+Due to the sample JSON being only 1 days worth of events on 2023-01-01, queries looking back a week from CURRENT_TIMESTAMP
-won't return results I made some changes to the queries to show results based on the sample event timestamps
+won't return results.
+I made some changes to the queries to show results based on the sample event timestamps

 ![dremio_sql_result_4](https://github.com/user-attachments/assets/b22de3ff-f8dc-4103-83b3-130f965852d2)